smflores1/Insights-coding-challenge-find-political-donors/README.md

 Keys: The recipients of the political campaign donation.
 This is given as the first element of each line, as a string split over '|', of the input file itcont.txt.

 Values: A list of two sub-dictionaries.
 The keys of the first dictionary are zip codes, given by the 11th element of each line, as a string split over '|', of the input file itcont.txt.
-Its values are a list of all donation amounts to the corresponding key (recipient) of stream_dic.
+Its values are a list of all donation amounts made to date to the corresponding key (recipient) of stream_dic.
 The keys of the second dictionary are transaction dates, given by the 14th element of each line, as a string split over '|', of the input file itcont.txt.
-Its values are a list of all donation amounts to the corresponding key (recipient) of stream_dic.
+Its values are a list of all donation amounts made to date to the corresponding key (recipient) of stream_dic.

 ### Global functions